koushikDeb/androidInterviewQuestions/README.md

 9. How to communicate from background thread to main thread ?

 ## ROOM
-1. What is room ? (*Don't say it is used to implement local database or an alternate for SQLite interview will be over soon :P* )
+1. What is room ?
 2. How to create ideal repository class.
 3. what is DAO?
 4. what is foreign key how to implement and use it using  room lib.